 - Your family income is low enough to allow you or your dependents to qualify for Medicaid in your state.

 These six cases cover the majority of working-age Americans.
-However, according to a 2014 policy brief by Health Affairs, anywhere from 2 to 4 million Americans slip through the cracks.
+However, according to Kaiser Health News (KHN), as many as 6 million Americans slip through the cracks.

 Proposals to Fix the Family Glitch